taehoio/youtube2notion/README.md

 # youtube2notion

-> For whom prefers reading rather than watching
+> For whom prefers reading than watching